 “In this world, you’re either growing or you’re dying, so get in motion and grow.” – Lou Holtz

 Words of wisdom from a Hall of Fame football coach, while also a sentiment shared by many investors as they evaluate companies, particularly in the B2B tech industry.
 Many cloud companies are growing at startling rates; with valuations through the roof and excitement seemingly contagious, business could not be better.
 Unfortunately, the one challenge that many of these companies have yet to conquer is profitability.
-The reality is that growth has been a constant, while customer churn has also been a hallmark of these very same companies.
+The reality is that growth has been a constant, while customer churn analysis has also been a hallmark of these very same companies.

 It is estimated that a new customer is 10x more expensive than keeping an existing one, so it’s no wonder that rapid-growth organizations continue to operate in the red.
+New customers are important, but retaining them accelerates profitable growth.

 Fortunately, the churn issue is a solvable one if companies start leveraging the information they are already collecting and analyze and act on it effectively.